18F/grouplet-playbook/pages/processes-and-artifacts.md

 team is moving in the direction of its own choosing, and making satisfactory progress according to its own ambitions.

+### <a name="okr-examples"></a>Example of Effective OKRs
-When prospective [recruits](#recruiting) see a set of OKRs in your [Two-Pager](#two-pager), they can better understand the priorities and begin to imagine how the grouplet can succeed in acheiving its goals.
-This boosts your credibility as a leader, as someone who will ensure that their limited time is well-spent in the context of the grouplet.
+When prospective [recruits](#recruiting) and team members see a set of OKRs, they can better understand the priorities and begin to imagine how they can contribute to achieving the goals.
+This increases effective collaboration and boosts your credibility as a leader as someone who will ensure that their time is well-spent.

-As an example, here are propspective OKRs for the 18F Testing Grouplet:
+As an example, here are some 18F Engineering team OKRs:

-- **O: Respond to the automated testing needs and priorities of 18F products**
-  - **KR:** Survey existing 18F projects to determine current state of automated testing
-- **O: Effectively disseminate knowledge of automated testing best practices**
-  - **KR:** Complete a full review of the Automated Testing Playbook
-  - **KR:** Develop a Test Certified-like program and recruit three projects to participate
-  - **KR:** Develop a body of in-house training materials
-- **O: Develop, maintain, and promote use of automated testing tools**
-  - **KR:** Publish an Automated Testing Handbook with tools and technical details for specific scenarios

-_(Note: At Google, every individual, team, and department maintains a set of quarterly OKRs, as does the entire company.)_
+**Objective:** Streamline project deployment
+* **KR**: define a measure of project deployment effort: initial deployment, iterative updates to software, ATO
+* **KR**: Continue to reduce the work and time of deployment by adding service integrations to the Cloud Foundry PaaS (RDS, Elasticsearch)

+**Objective:** Deliver quality products
+* **KR**: A dashboard of quality metrics with goal of 100% for automated tests, 508 compliance, and fully documented APIs [list shortened for the purposes of this example]

 ## <a name="roles"></a>Roles